 Assets consist of one checking account, one money market fund and various mutual funds.
 Benefit payments are made directly out of the Trust's checking account.
-At June 30, 2017, approximately eight percent of the mutual funds in the Trust are allocated to a tactical strategy and the remainder are invested 57% in equities and 43% in fixed income.
+At June 30, 2019, the mutual funds in the Trust are allocated to an investment strategy of 57% in equities and 43% in fixed income.
 The Trust is intended to hold assets sufficient to cover, at a minimum, the calculated future healthcare liability associated with current retirees and active employees vested according to the Cal Poly Corporation Retiree Welfare Benefits Plan.
-An actuary is engaged every two years to calculate this liability.
-The last actuarial report was as of June 30, 2017.
+An actuary is engaged every year to calculate this liability.
+The last actuarial report was as of June 30, 2019.

-As of June 30, 2017, total assets increased \$1.6 million over the prior year.
-The increase in total assets is primarily the result of \$2.4 million in net investment income combined with \$296,000 in employer contributions offset by \$1.1 million in benefit payments in the current year.
-For the year ended June 30, 2016, total assets increased \$1.1 million over the prior year.
-The increase in total assets is primarily the result of \$2.2 million in employer contributions offset by \$1.1 million in benefit payments.
+As of June 30, 2019, total assets increased \$546,000 over the prior year.
+The increase in total assets is primarily the result of \$1.5 million in net investment income combined with \$595,000 in contributions to the Trust offset by \$1.5 million in benefit payments in the current year.
+For the year ended June 30, 2018, total assets increased \$524,000 over the prior year.
+The increase in total assets was primarily the result of \$1.5 million in net investment income combined with \$492,000 in contributions to the Trust offset by \$1.4 million in benefit payments.